doubleedesign/storefront-product-pagination/readme.txt

 1. The product pagination.

 == Changelog ==

+= 1.2.0 - 01.25.2017 =
+* New - Design tweaks.
+* Fix - Thumbnails when displaying next/prev products from the same category.
+* Fix - Don't display hidden products in next/prev links.

 = 1.1.3 - 09.09.2016 =
 * Fix - Typo in the pagination background color setting.